2.5 Retake Eligibility and Rescheduling

 What To Do During The Waiting Period

-The waiting period should not be empty time.
-Because the actual score is not released, candidates should build a recovery plan from the official outline, exam-day reflection, and practice performance.
-Write down which domains felt hardest.
-Identify whether the problem was content knowledge, reading accuracy, timing, scope judgment, or test stamina.
+The waiting period is not empty time.
+Because the score is not released, rebuild a recovery plan from the outline, your exam-day reflection, and practice performance.
+Write down which domains felt hardest and whether the breakdown was content knowledge, reading accuracy, timing, scope judgment, or stamina.

-Then study with the domain weights in mind.
-Dental Procedures is 50% of scored content and should usually receive the largest share of retake preparation.
-Infection Control and Health and Safety is 25% and often overlaps with real patient-care scenarios.
-Assessment and Diagnostic Records and Laws and Regulations are smaller but still important because they can determine the safe or legal answer in a combined scenario.
+Then study by domain weight.
+Dental Procedures (50%) usually deserves the largest share of retake prep.
+Infection Control and Health and Safety (25%) overlaps with real patient-care scenarios and should be second.
+Assessment and Diagnostic Records (15%) and Laws and Regulations (10%) are smaller but frequently decide the safe or legal answer inside a combined scenario, so keep them in every study week.

 Rescheduling Discipline

-Candidates should also keep identity and fee details ready.
-The name on the application must exactly match photo ID.
-The PSI exam registration fee shown in the current candidate information bulletin is $46.59.
+Keep identity and fee logistics ready too.
+The name on your registration/application must exactly match your photo ID at the center, and you should plan for the PSI scheduling fee.
 Retake planning should not ignore the same logistics that applied to the first appointment.

 Retake Recovery Checklist

-- Accept the pass/fail result and avoid guessing an unreleased actual score.
+- Accept the pass/fail result; do not guess an unreleased score.

 - Write a short exam reflection while memory is fresh.

-- Wait for automatic retake eligibility to be sent to PSI.
+- Wait for automatic retake eligibility to reach PSI (~1 week).

-- Contact PSI in 7-10 business days to reschedule.
+- Contact PSI to reschedule in ~7-10 business days.

-- Do not file an unnecessary new eligibility submission or re-exam application under the current brief.
+- Do not file a new eligibility submission or re-exam application for the retake.

-- Rebuild study by official domain weight and missed reasoning pattern.
+- Rebuild study by domain weight and missed reasoning pattern.

-Suppose a candidate fails after feeling confident about terminology but weak on scenarios.
-The recovery plan should not be another week of isolated vocabulary.
-It should include mixed questions where the candidate identifies what the assistant may do, when the dentist must be involved, how infection-control steps affect the procedure, and which patient-safety or documentation issue changes the answer.
+Strong on terms, weak on scenarios.
+A candidate who knew vocabulary but stumbled on scenarios should not spend another week on isolated definitions.
+The fix is mixed scenario practice: identify what the assistant may legally do, when the dentist must be involved, how infection-control steps affect the procedure, and which patient-safety or documentation issue changes the answer.

-What happens to retake eligibility after a candidate fails or misses the California RDA exam?
+After a candidate fails or misses the California RDA exam, what happens to retake eligibility?

-When should candidates contact PSI to reschedule after a fail or missed exam under the source brief?
+When should candidates contact PSI to reschedule after a fail or missed exam?